OracularIS/smartdashboard/docs/10-troubleshooting-faq.md

 Dashboards only show data after datasets are uploaded.

-- Confirm your integration is posting to `/api/upload-data` or `/api/upload-xml`.
+- If you manage the integration, push a fresh upload (see: [API Integration](./08-api-docs.md)).
-- Confirm headers include the correct `X-Tenant-Id` and dashboard selection.
+- If you don’t manage the integration, ask your integration owner to push data for this tenant/dashboard.
-- Try refreshing the dashboard.
+- Click **Refresh** to reload the latest stored data.

 Note: Smart Dashboard is **push-based**.
 If you have not uploaded data yet, the dashboard will be empty.